Artists and Children Together (ACT) Initiative

-Currently, we are working to further impact positive engagement with community, children, and youth towards language expression through the arts.
+Currently, we are working to further impact positive engagement with the community, children, and youth around expression through the arts.
 To do this work, ACT has created a community art studio staffed with two full-time artists.
 By providing access to the art studio, we are continuing to focus on supporting adult and educator’s work and experiences with art materials through; professional learning experiences, open art exploration times, and artist visits to family and child programs (see our 2019-2021 ACT Report).

 "My experience working side by side with an Artist has helped me become an active listener, researcher and observer.
 I now see that children are constantly researching and testing theories.
 When given the opportunity to work with materials over extended periods of time, children’s ideas develop and they become more in tune with how the materials work.
 Art truly is a language for all.” - Educator